-- There may be temporary delays on Emmett Lake Road in the spring and early summer of as we improve the road entrance.
+- Expect temporary delays on Emmett Lake Road in the spring and early summer of as we improve the road entrance.

 - Campers can expect to hear construction noise during the day throughout 2019 as we continue work on a comfort station near the entrance to the Birches campground.

-- Expect some minor detours and construction noise as we improve the visitor reception area during the spring and summer of 2019. activity.
+- Visitors should expect construction noise in the spring as we improve the visitor reception area near the parking lot.

 Parks Canada’s Federal Infrastructure Investment Program